facebookresearch/hydra/website/docs/tutorials/basic/5_composition.md

 ```

 In much the same way you can compose any of the other 11 configurations by adding appropriate overrides such as `db=postgresql`.

+### Summary
+To summarize this section:
+ - The addition of each new db, schema, or ui only requires a single file
+ - Each config group can have a default specified in the `defaults` list
+ - Any combination can be composed by selecting the desired config from each config group

+Stay tuned for seeing how to run all of the combinations automatically (Multi-run).